How to Get an Accurate Plumbing Estimate: What to Expect and Compare

 Permits & Fees

-Permits and miscellaneous fees generally add about 10% to total costs.
+Permits and miscellaneous fees generally add another layer of cost.
 The estimate should list:

 • Equipment rental or tool charges